Team (horse): Retirement

-After the Gran Premio Polla de Potrilos, Team was retired from racing and sent to stand stud at Haras Firmamento for the 1998 Southern Hemisphere breeding season.
+After the Gran Premio Polla de Potrillos, Team was retired from racing and sent to stand stud at Haras Firmamento for the 1998 Southern Hemisphere breeding season.
 There, he covered four mares, but only managed to get one pregnant.
 No registered foal was produced.
 The decision was made to return Team to race training, despite a crack in his right front hoof.
-Both of his front legs became injured, resulting in his being euthanized early in the morning January 19, 1999.
+During training, both of his front legs became injured, resulting in his being euthanized early in the morning January 19, 1999.